Feature Learning and Clustering for Archaeological Pottery Typology

 Are You a Good Fit?

-- Background in computer vision/machine learning or willingness to learn quickly
+• Background in computer vision/machine learning (or eager to learn)

 What to expect

-- Weekly meetings to dicuss progress and next steps (online or in-person)
+• Weekly meetings to discuss progress and next steps (online or in-person)

-- Optional: participation in interdisciplinary meetings and site visits
+• Optional participation in project meetings with archaeologists and site visits to Carnuntum

 Contact